Enrollment Requirements and Financial Assistance

 Payment for each term is made according to the equivalent number of credit hours eligible for MAP payment, with a minimum of 3 and a maximum of 15 MAP Paid Credit Hours.
 The MAP Grant amount is fixed at the end of the second full week and a partial drop in credit hours after the second full week will have no effect on the award amount.

 If a student finds it necessary to withdraw from all classes after completing registration but before classes begin, there will be a complete refund of all fees to their original sources - family and/or financial assistance programs.
-In all cases, the student will be required to pay a registration fee: $50 for first semester freshman and part-time students and $100 for all other full-time students.
+In all cases, the student will be required to pay a registration fee: $50 for first semester first-year and part-time students and $100 for all other full-time students.
 This fee must be paid from resources other than financial assistance credits.

 Students who totally withdraw from the University and/or cease attending all classes after classes begin will have their charges and financial resources adjusted proportional to the duration of their enrollment up to the 60% point in each semester after which 100% of charges are incurred and full assistance is credited.